swagtop/bevy-flake/docs/config.md

 ## Overview

 Configuring `bevy-flake` is done by calling `configure` from the the flake output attribute set.
-The default configuration can be found [here.][default]
+Your configuration overrides the default one, which can be found [here.][default]

 [default]: ../config.nix#L14